Ish (film): Production

 The film marks the feature film directorial debut of Imran Perretta, and is written by Perretta with Enda Walsh and filmed with cinematographer Jermaine Canute Edwards. the film is a joint production between the United Kingdom and United States with production from Primal Pictures, Good Chaos and Home Team, alongside BBC Film, the British Film Institute, Calculus Media and Out of Order Studios.
 The film was produced for Primal Pictures by Dhiraj Mahey.

-The cast is led by Farhan Hasnat as the eponymous Ish, with Yahya Kitana, Sudha Bhuchar, Avin Shah and Joy Crookes During casting, the production saw close to a thousand young men for the lead roles with Hasnat and Kitana chosen and having a long-running real life friendship, knowning each other since they were four and two years old, respectively.
+The cast is led by Farhan Hasnat as the eponymous Ish, with Yahya Kitana, Sudha Bhuchar, Avin Shah and Joy Crookes.
+Hasnat and Kitana had known each other since early childhood, which contributed to the director's decision to cast them.

 Release

 The film was screened at the 82nd Venice International Film Festival on 30 August 2025, as part of the International Film Critics' Week.
 It was shown on 15 October at the 2025 BFI London Film Festival.
+Ish is scheduled for general release in the UK and Ireland on 31 July 2026.

 Reception

 Peter Bradshaw in The Guardian gave the film four stars and described it as a "complex, compassionate drama".
+Kevin Maher in The Times also awarded the film four stars and praised "sublime" directional touches on debut from Imran Perretta which produced a "sensitive film about the nurturing power of family, the nourishing value of tradition and the toxicity of violence".